 A-3.8.3.11.(1)(e)(ii) Additional Grab Bars.
-It is the designer's prerogative to exceed the minimum requirements found in the British Columbia Building Code and specify the installation of additional grab bars in other locations.
+It is the designer's prerogative to exceed the minimum requirements found in the Building By-law and specify the installation of additional grab bars in other locations.
 These additional grab bars may be of different configurations and can be installed in other orientations.